 Each of our recipes has been specifically designed to fit your dog’s personality and health.
 While we have found that each element tends to suit specific breeds of dogs, we know that may not always be the case and encourage you to discover what works best for yours.

 The “people person” of the dog world, the Fire Dog is funny, charismatic, and loves to be the center of attention.
 They are very friendly and affectionate and insist on being noticed.
-Fire dogs are very “chatty”, can bark a lot and often becoming restless.
+Fire dogs are very “chatty”, can bark a lot and often become restless.
 They are the ones that get

 overly excited when you walk through the door.
 But they will always be your lap dog—picking their “person” in the family as their soul mate.
 When they are not eating right and their system gets out of balance, they may experience heart disease, separation anxiety, inflammatory bowel disease or pancreatitis.